All planning checklists

 Consider a Winchester day trip

-Plan around iconic Winchester Cathedral tours or a walk along the River Itchen for a cultural touch.
+Winchester Cathedral tours or a walk along the River Itchen add a nice culture break from forest time.

 Moderate·High impact